Maude Edwards: Campaigning for women's suffrage

 Maude Edwards was tried before a jury in Edinburgh Sheriff Court charged with slashing a portrait by John Lavery on 23 May 1914.
 The picture, A Portrait Study of the King for The Royal Family at Buckingham Palace, 1913, was one which the king himself had approved.

 The portrait had been hanging in "the Great Room" in the Royal Scottish Academy in Edinburgh, mounted on a special screen surmounted with a gilt curtain and crown.
 Edwards, described as a "shabbily dressed woman" in a cloak had put watchers off due to the keen interest she took in the exhibits, peering through "her thick spectacles" at the pictures.
 She had taken a hatchet to the portrait in full view of everyone; striking it "in the left breast and immediately below where the medals and decorations worn by the king are placed."
-She had acted response to Mrs Pankhurst’s failed attempt to lead a deputation to the King at the gates of Buckingham Palace and Edwards stated that it had taken a "lot of nerve to do such work".
+She had acted in response to Mrs Pankhurst’s failed attempt to lead a deputation to the King at the gates of Buckingham Palace and Edwards stated that it had taken a "lot of nerve to do such work".

 Since early 1913 militant suffragettes had been trying to bring the suffrage question to the attention of King George V.